-OTSI was established as an independent office to ensure that both the travelling public and transport service providers could have a high degree of confidence that all safety investigations involving the NSW public transport network were conducted in a fair, impartial and rigorous manner, applying the principles of 'just culture' to all investigations initiated as a result of its response to notifiable incidents and accidents.
+OTSI was established as an independent office to ensure that both the travelling public and transport service providers could have a high degree of confidence that all safety investigations involving the NSW public transport network were conducted in a fair, impartial and rigorous manner, applying a balanced approach to all investigations.

 While the Chief Investigator OTSI reports to the Minister for Transport and Infrastructure, the Chief Investigator is not subject to the direction and control of the Minister in the exercise of the Chief Investigator's investigative and reporting functions.
 However, in a situation where the Chief Investigator may not have already initiated an investigation into a particular rail or passenger transport accident or incident, he is required to do so when given a written direction by the Minister.
+In 2015, the Minister for Transport and Infrastructure did request the Chief Investigator to initiate one investigation.

-In this tenth year of independent operations, considerable emphasis has been placed on ensuring that OTSI's operations contribute directly to the provision of safe, efficient public transport and rail freight services in accordance with the goals set out in the NSW 2021 plan.
+In this eleventh year of independent operations, considerable emphasis has been placed on ensuring that OTSI's operations contribute directly to the provision of safe, efficient public transport and rail freight services in accordance with the goals set out in the NSW 2021 plan.